joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 - [one-loader](https://github.com/digitalie/one-loader)
 - [react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx)

-It inspired me to think of such a design:
+The separation of SFCs by code category inspired me to think of such a design:

-_Bring the scattered global members to aggregate to the React component function in the form of static members._
+_Bring the scattered global members to aggregate to the React component function in the form of static members by categories._

 This API uses multiple function design, so named it: `Separate Function Components` (npm package named `jsx-sfc`, abbreviated as SFC also).
 And it's implementation makes full use of **TypeScript generic inference**, and support the use of all React existing tool chains(e.g. CSS-in-JS/Eslint/HMR).
 The structure is designed like this: